Rebelution (band): The Dub Collection (2020)

 Instead of creating a dub version of Free Rein, Rachmany wanted to reward fans by releasing a whole new dub album.
-On July 17, 2020, Rebelution released The Dub Collection which was mixed by the band's current lead touring guitarist Kyle Ahern who previously won their "Jam With The Band" contest.
+On July 17, 2020, Rebelution released The Dub Collection, which was mixed by the band's current lead touring guitarist, Kyle Ahern, who previously won their "Jam With The Band" contest.
 The album features dub music versions of Rebelution's early material.
 It includes three "fan-favorite" songs from each of their studio albums.
 The album reached #8 on the Billboard Top Reggae Album charts.

 In The Moment (2021–present)

-Rebelution released their seventh studio album In The Moment on June 18, 2021 through 87 Music and Easy Star Records.
+Rebelution released their seventh studio album, In The Moment, on June 18, 2021 through 87 Music and Easy Star Records.
 The album includes 15 tracks (with an acoustic version of one of their songs, "To Be Younger").
 It features guest appearances by Jamaican reggae artists Keznamdi, Kabaka Pyramid, and Busy Signal, American soul singer Durand Jones, and The Indications.
-The album was produced and coordinated by their own touring guitarist Kyle Ahern.
-In The Moment debuted at #2 on the Billboard Reggae Albums chart and #36 on Independent Albums chart.
-It also debuted at #22 on Billboard's Current Albums Sales chart, and #35 on Billboard's Top Album Sales chart.
+The album was produced and coordinated by their own touring guitarist, Kyle Ahern.
+In The Moment debuted at #2 on Billboard's Reggae Albums chart and #36 on their Independent Albums chart.
+It also debuted at #22 on Billboards Current Albums Sales chart, and #35 on their Top Album Sales chart.